noyqdave/accounting-ledger-service/docs/bdd-scenarios.md

 # BDD Acceptance Test Scenarios - Create Transaction

 ## Overview
-These BDD scenarios are derived from UC-001: Create Transaction use case, covering both the basic flow (happy path) and key alternative flows.
+These BDD scenarios were written as executable acceptance tests that drove incremental development for transaction creation.
+They cover both the basic flow (happy path) and key alternative flows.
+The scenarios were written before implementation to constrain AI-generated code and ensure implementations matched business requirements.

 ## Feature: Create Transaction